Here’s a look at the life of Paul Volcker, former chairman of the Federal Reserve.

 1975-1979 - President of the New York Federal Reserve.

 August 6, 1979-August 11, 1987 - Chairman of the Board of Governors of the Federal Reserve System.

-September 1987-June 1990 - Chairs the National Commission on the Public Service, commonly known as the Volcker Commission.
-The commission's purpose is to study ways to attract more able-bodied citizens to public service and away from the private sector.
+September 1987-June 1990 - Chairs the National Commission on the Public Service.
+The commission’s purpose is to study ways to attract more able-bodied citizens to public service and away from the private sector.

 1987-1996 - Serves as chairman for the law firm Wolfensohn & Company.

-August 15, 1996-December 1999 - Is appointed chair of the Independent Committee of Eminent Persons.
+August 15, 1996 - Is appointed chair of the Independent Committee of Eminent Persons.
 The committee is charged with investigating the fate of Jewish assets held between 1933 and 1945 in now dormant accounts held in Swiss banks.